Planning a Cruise from Nassau: What You Need to Know

 We are cruising again!

-Returning to the United Sates after your cruise.
+Returning to the United States after your cruise.

 At the time of this post, anyone traveling to the United States must present a negative Covid test.
-Currently, Royal Caribbean is taking care of facilitating the test for guests onboard.
-Thank you Royal Caribbean!
-Things seem to be improving each day so hopefully in the near future the test will no longer be required.
+Currently, Royal Caribbean is taking care of facilitating the test for guests on board.
+Thank you, Royal Caribbean!
+Things seem to be improving each day, so hopefully the test will no longer be required in the near future.

 Worrier’s Guide – Here’s your checklist